 Many highly enriched peptides lack a canonical LIR motif.

 Nearly half of the 427 highest-enriching peptides lack a canonical LIR motif.
 Whereas seven of these peptides contain a biotin-mimicking HPQ motif that can bind to streptavidin (Devlin et al. 1990; Weber et al. 1992) (Supplemental Figure 8), over half of the remaining peptides contained a sequence matching [FWYLVI]0-X1-X2-[LVIFWY]3 (Supplemental Figure 9), which we hypothesized might support LC3B binding.
-In this paper, we will refer to the previously reported motif [FWY]0-X1-X2-[LVI]3 as the “canonical LIR” and the more permissive motif [FWYLVI]0-X1-X2-[LVIFWY]3 as the “expanded LIR.”
-To determine whether the expanded LIR can support binding, we selected three highly enriching peptides bearing expanded-LIR sequences: DYH12422-445* with two expanded-LIR sequences; PAR118-37 with a single expanded-LIR sequence, and CTSL2233-262 with both a canonical LIR and an expanded LIR.
+In this paper, we will refer to the previously reported motif [FWY]0-X1-X2-[LVI]3 as the “canonical LIR” and the more permissive motif [FWYLVI]0-X1-X2-[LVIFWY]3 as “LIR+” as this redefinition reflects an expanded residue promiscuity.
+To determine whether this superset of the canonical LIR can support binding, we selected three highly enriching peptides bearing LIR+ sequences: DYH12422-445* with two LIR+ sequences; PAR118-37 with a single LIR+ sequence, and CTSL2233-262 with both a canonical LIR and a LIR+ motif.